PushineLee/MemRank/README.md

 # MemRank
-MemRank: Memory-Augmented Similarity Ranking for Facial Depression Recognition
+MemRank:  Memory-Augmented Similarity Ranking for Video-based Depression Severity Estimation
-model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1Cud4teO_9sLxeHxRGqtpdg?pwd=22jr) for C3D backbone on AVEC 2013.
+model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1iC_tid77YEdb4o9zR5lFvg?pwd=ka32) for C3D backbone on AVEC 2013.
-model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1eP2oK37fvja2YcrDh9P8kw?pwd=r4je) for MemRank on AVEC 2013.
+model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1npLp5V9eA_lldcQCquEpmA?pwd=aik7) for MemRank on AVEC 2013.
-model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1o38G1CKp_uwZ3nXCyToTSQ?pwd=hpos) for C3D backbone on AVEC 2014.
+model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1uN8R7GgM1dUHrud2xJHedw?pwd=286n) for C3D backbone on AVEC 2014.
-model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1BwR1fnqny8_ONjjz4XIS5g?pwd=g8aw) for MemRank on AVEC 2014.
+model weight [[Baidu Netdisk]](https://pan.baidu.com/s/1fNO3bPNKiXXmkM5NOGr0Fg?pwd=o7u1) for MemRank on AVEC 2014.
 You can load the model weights into the C3D_model.py for testing.

+## Datasets
+In order to protect the privacy of participants in the AVEC 13 and 14 datasets, we are unable to provide the dataset.
+For specific data partitioning protocols, please refer to the following papers:"Avec 2013: the continuous audio/visual emotion and depression recognition challenge" and  "Avec 2014: 3d dimensional affect and depression recognition challenge".

+## Others
+Other files will be updated later.